 Direct Traffic

 Google Analytics defines direct traffic as web visitors who’ve arrived on your site by typing your URL directly into a browser or by clicking a bookmark they have saved.
 Some of this direct traffic may be a result of ongoing SEO efforts, though it isn’t clearly attributable.
-For example, someone who stumbles across one of your pages in SERPs may type your domain into the search bar in the future and navigate directly to your site.
+For example, someone who stumbles across one of your pages in SERPs or an AI chat may type your domain into the search bar in the future and navigate directly to your site.

 Referral Traffic